Any filter removed from ACAM must be either:

 yellow in the image below.

-- The scale is 0 to 10 degrees with a resolution of 0.5 degrees.
+- The allowed range is 0 to 10 deg with a resolution of 0.5 deg.

 - When you've finished removing or fitting filters,

-close the access door and fit the screw to hold the door in place.
+close the access door and bolt the door in place.

 - Make sure all filter-wheel access doors are closed and secure.